 "As these guidelines emphasize, all physical activity counts and any amount of it is better than none," said physical activity and population health researcher Emmanuel Stamatakis from the University of Sydney in Australia.
 "People can still protect their health and offset the harmful effects of physical inactivity."

-So how can you get your 30-40 minutes of activity in every day?
+So how can you clock in your 30-40 minutes of activity every day?
 The team recommends little changes which can be seamlessly integrated into our current lifestyles, such as taking the stairs instead of the lift, engaging in play with pets or children, doing house chores, taking walks, cycling, doing yoga, or even dancing around the house.
-If you can’t manage to get the whole 40 minutes right away, starting small and building over time is still a great approach.
+If you can't manage to get the whole 40 minutes right away, starting small and building over time is still a great approach.

 The paper "Joint associations of accelerometer-measured physical activity and sedentary time with all-cause mortality: a harmonised meta-analysis in more than 44 000 middle-aged and older individuals" has been published in the journal British Journal of Sports Medicine.